msaari/relevanssi/readme.txt

 == Changelog ==
 * Minor fix: Prevents Relevanssi from interfering in fringe cases (including The Event Calendar event search).
+* Minor fix: Relevanssi added the `highlight` parameter to home page URLs, even though it shouldn't.

 = 4.16.0 =
 * New feature: Oxygen compatibility has been upgraded to support JSON data from Oxygen 4.
 This is still in early stages, so feedback from Oxygen users is welcome.
 * New feature: New filter hook `relevanssi_oxygen_element` is used to filter Oxygen JSON elements.
 The earlier `relevanssi_oxygen_section_filters` and `relevanssi_oxygen_section_content` filters are no longer used with Oxygen 4; this hook is the only way to filter Oxygen elements.